Lednice–Valtice Cultural Landscape: 17th–19th centuries

 The Princes of Liechtenstein transformed their properties Feldsberg (Valtice) and Eisgrub (Lednice) into one large and designed private park between the 17th and 20th centuries.
 During the 19th century, the princes continued transforming the area as a large traditional English landscape park.
-Feldsberg was part of Austria until 1919, Eisgrub part of the Kingdom of Bohemia, both member states of the Austro-Hungarian Empire under the Habsburg rule, with the Austrian-Bohemian border running through the park between the two castles.
-The 1919 Treaty of Saint-Germain stipulated that the city of Feldsberg, which in 1910 was about 97% inhabited by German-speaking Lower Austrians, became part of Czechoslovakia.
+Feldsberg was part of Austria until 1919, Eisgrub part of the Kingdom of Bohemia, both member states of Austria-Hungary under the Habsburg rule, with the Austrian-Bohemian border running through the park between the two castles.
+The 1919 Treaty of Saint-Germain-en-Laye stipulated that the town of Feldsberg, which in 1910 was about 97% inhabited by German-speaking Lower Austrians, became part of Czechoslovakia.

-The Baroque and neo-Gothic architecture of the chateaux are married with smaller buildings and a landscape that was fashioned according to the English principles of landscape architecture.
+The Baroque and neo-Gothic architecture of the castles are married with smaller buildings and a landscape that was fashioned according to the English principles of landscape architecture.

-In 1715 these two chateaux (castles) were connected by a 7 km (4.3 miles) long landscape avenue and road, later renamed for the poet Petr Bezruč, due to his poem Valčice describing a journey to Lednice after tasting vine in Valtice.
-Whilst both Lednice and Valtice have grown since then, and the road doesn't connect the chateaux as once intended, a large part of this avenue remains in use to this day.
-The Lednice Ponds are situated between the town of Valtice and villages of Lednice and Hlohovec; as are the Mlýnský, Prostřední, Hlohovecký, and Nesyt Ponds.
-A substantial part of the cultural landscape complex is covered in pine forests, known as the "Pine−wood" (Boří les), and in areas adjacent to the Thaya River with riparian forests.
+In 1715 these two castles were connected by a 7 km long landscape avenue and road, later renamed for the poet Petr Bezruč, due to his poem Valčice describing a journey to Lednice after tasting vine in Valtice.
+Whilst both Lednice and Valtice have grown since then, and the road does not connect the castles as once intended, a large part of this avenue remains in use to this day.
+The Lednice fishponds are situated between the town of Valtice and municipalities of Lednice and Hlohovec; as are the ponds Mlýnský rybník, Prostřední rybník, Hlohovecký rybník, and Nesyt.
+A substantial part of the cultural landscape complex is covered in pine forests, known as Boří les, and in areas adjacent to the Thaya River with riparian forests.

 20th century

 In 1918 the region became part of new Czechoslovakia.
 The Liechtenstein family opposed the annexation of Czech territory into Sudetenland by Nazi Germany, and as a consequence their properties were confiscated by the Nazis, and the family then relocated to Vaduz in 1939.
-After World War II the Beneš decrees resulted in the confiscation of all Liechtenstein property in Czechoslovakia, as the family is seen as German in nationality to this day by the Czech state.
+After World War II, the Beneš decrees resulted in the confiscation of all Liechtenstein property in Czechoslovakia, as the family is seen as German in nationality to this day by the Czech state.
 The family made several legal attempts for restitution of the properties, but the communist regime was not interested in restitution of property to exiled aristocracy.

 After the Czechoslovak Velvet Revolution in 1989, the Liechtenstein descendants again renewed attempts for restitution, which were repeatedly denied by the Czech state, the present day owner of the properties.